bobbyiliev/101-linux-commands-ebook/ebook/en/content/035-the-killall-command.md

 kilall -15 conky
 ```

-I was able to kill Wine applications this way too.
+I was able to kill Wine ( which are Windows exe files running on Linux ) applications this way too.

 ```sh
 killall TQ.exe